The Bernstein problem for $(X,Y)$-Lipschitz surfaces in three-dimensional sub-Finsler Heisenberg groups: Introduction

 where $\hhh_0^1(V)$ is the space of horizontal vector fields of class $C^1$ with compact support in the open set $V$, and $\norm{U}_{K,\infty}=\sup_{p\in V} \norm{U_p}_K$.
-The integral is computed with respect to the Riemannian measure $d\hh^1$ of a fixed left-invariant Riemannian metric $g$ in $\hh^1$.
-When $K=D$, the closed unit disk centered at the origin of $\rr^2$, the $K$-perimeter coincides with classical sub-Riemannian perimeter.
+The integral is computed with respect to the Riemannian measure $d\hh^1$ of a fixed left-invariant Riemannian metric $g$ in $\hh^1$, while the divergence is the one associated to this Riemannian metric.
+When $K=D$, the closed unit disk centered at the origin of $\rr^2$, the $K$-perimeter coincides with the classical sub-Riemannian perimeter.

-The first variation formula of the sub-Finsler perimeter was computed in \cite[\S~3]{2020arXiv200704683P} for surfaces of class $C^2$ without singular points.
-The authors obtained the formula
+The first variation formula of the sub-Finsler perimeter was computed in \cite[\S~3]{2020arXiv200704683P} for surfaces of class $C^2$ without singular points under the hypothesis that $K$ is a convex set of class $C^2_+$.
+This means that $\ptl K$ is of class $C^2$ and has strictly positive sectional curvature.
+The following formula was obtained

-where $\{\varphi_s\}_{s\in\rr}$ is the one-parameter group of diffeomorphisms associated to an arbitrary (non-necessarily horizontal) vector field $U$ with compact support in the regular part of $S$, the function $u$ is equal to the normal component $\escpr{U,N}$ of the variation ($N$ is a unit normal for the Riemannian metric $g$ and $dS$ is the Riemannian area element).
-The important function $H_K$ is the $K$-mean curvature
+where $\{\varphi_s\}_{s\in\rr}$ is the flow (i.e., the one-parameter group of diffeomorphisms) associated to a vector field $U$ with compact support in the regular part of $S$, the function $u$ is equal to the normal component $\escpr{U,N}$ of the variation ($N$ is a unit normal for the Riemannian metric $g$), and $dS$ is the Riemannian area element.
+The function $H_K$ appearing in \eqref{eq:1stintro} is the $K$-mean curvature

-where $Z$ is a unit horizontal vector field in $S$, $\nu_h$ is the horizontal unit normal obtained by rotating $Z$ by ninety degrees, and $\pi$ is the inverse of the normal map of $\ptl K$.
+where $Z$ is a unit horizontal vector field in $S$, $\nu_h$ is the horizontal unit normal obtained by rotating $Z$ by ninety degrees, and $\pi_K$ is the inverse of the normal map of $\ptl K$.
 Hence formula \eqref{eq:1stintro} has sense whenever the horizontal curves in $S$ are of class $C^2$.
-However, the computations in \cite{2020arXiv200704683P} require to take one derivative of the normal to the surface and so it is not valid for surfaces with less regularity.
+However, the computations in \cite{2020arXiv200704683P} require to take one derivative of the normal to the surface and so they are not valid for surfaces with less regularity.